 Don't get me wrong; lobsters taste good.
 One time… don't tell anybody… I ate a patient.
-Some well meaning people found a 12-pounder at a supermarket and tried to Free Willy the behemoth to the aquarium.
-For some reason, kind hearted bozos keep "saving lobsters" without using any seawater, and though we did our best, he died of shock at 5 pm.
+Some well-meaning people found a 12-pounder at a supermarket and tried to Free Willy the behemoth to the aquarium.
+For some reason, kind-hearted bozos keep "saving lobsters" without using any seawater, and though we did our best, he died of shock at 5 pm.
 I know you're not supposed to eat your patients, and I didn't do it very often.
 He was for sale at the fish counter that morning, and he was going to be biohazard the next… waste not.
-But in a comparison of experiences, I can tell you that eating a 12 pound lobster doesn't teach you a damn thing; listening to a 1 pound lobster, however, teaches you every damn thing, especially that everyone's choices matter.
+But in a comparison of experiences, I can tell you that eating a 12-pound lobster doesn't teach you a damn thing.
+And yet listening to a 1-pound lobster is what teaches you everything, especially that everyone's choices matter.

-Sugarman has been reversing phobias in animals and in people for 18 years.
+Sugarman has been aligning opposing wills and reversing phobias in animals and in people for 18 years.